raghubetina/syllabus-chapters/README.md

 Learning assessment and your final grade will be based on the following:

  - 40% asynchronous/self-paced/at-home/introductory material.
-    - You will have videos, readings, and accompanying walkthrough projects and quizzes to complete to learn new concepts at your own pace at home.
+    - You will have videos, readings, and accompanying walkthrough projects and exercises to complete to learn new concepts at your own pace outside of class.
  - 40% synchronous/collaborative/classtime/enrichment material.
     - During class meetings, we'll work together on various kinds of activities to deepen your understanding of concepts; usually in groups.
  - 20% capstone project.
     - In the last week or two, you'll devote most of your time to an individual capstone project.
 You will have two options for your capstone project:
         - Build and deploy a barebones Proof Of Concept (POC) of your own app idea.
         - Build a more fleshed out Minimum Viable Product (MVP) of an idea that I assign.
+ - _Spring 2020*: There is no midterm exam or attendance grade this quarter._

 Most assessments will be automatic and instant — you will have a command that you can run as many times as you want that will check whether your app works correctly or not.